The stories behind our best-loved Christmas traditions

 For some Christmas is a religious festival, for some, it's a time for a family celebration and for some, a time for gift-giving, eating and drinking.
 But why do we celebrate Christmas in the ways that we do?
-In Christmas: A Biography, historian Judith Flanders shares the rhyme and reason behind some of our best-loved Christmas traditions.
-Here are just a few of their stories.
+In Christmas: A Biography, historian Judith Flanders explores the origins of our best-loved Christmas traditions.
+Here are just a few of those stories.

 Why is Christmas celebrated on 25th December?